The Marquis Fellowship ($40,000/yr)

 Recipients are selected based on athletic talent as well as the ability to meet Lafayette’s rigorous academic standards.
 Compliance with NCAA regulations and continued participation in the sport are required.
 Scholarship recipients are required to file the FAFSA each year in order to determine and maximize federal and/or state eligibility.
 First-year students must file by Feb.
 15, returning students by April 20.
 A full athletic scholarship covers tuition, fees, room, board, and books.
 Partial scholarships are also awarded.

 Lafayette College partners with the New York City and Washington, D.C., chapters of The Posse Foundation and selects and awards full-tuition scholarships to 10 incoming students from each city.
-Posse Scholars are required to file the FAFSA every year in order to determine and maximize federal and/or state eligibility.
-First-year students must file by Feb.
-1, returning students by April 20.
+Posse Scholars are required to file the FAFSA every year and any Federal/State grant eligibility will be considered part of the scholarship value.
+First-year students must file by February 15, returning students by April 20.
+Students seeking additional need based aid must meet all filing deadlines.
+Posse Scholars are subject to the same application requirements, filing deadlines, and terms and conditions of need-based grant awards (academic progress, full-time enrollment and maximum of eight semesters).

 Tuition Exchange Scholarships